-Moths / Beetles Problems? - PEST UK
+Get Rid of Clothes Moths - PEST UK

-Providing pest control services in Berkshire, Buckinghamshire, Essex, Hampshire, Hertfordshire, London, Northamptonshire, Oxfordshire, Surrey, West Midlands, West Sussex, Wiltshire.
+Providing pest control services in Berkshire, Buckinghamshire, Essex, Hampshire, Hertfordshire, Kent, London, Middlesex, Northamptonshire, Oxfordshire, Surrey, West Midlands, West Sussex, Wiltshire.
 Est. 1985.

-The larvae of clothes and carpet moths cause damage to clothing, upholstery, carpets and rugs.
+Moth damage is caused by the larvae.
 They feed on keratin found in animal-based fibres such as wool, cashmere, silk, feathers and fur as well as in dust which contains human skin cells and hair.
-Adult moths don’t usually feed at all, just mate, lay eggs & then die.
-It is often undisturbed areas of carpets or clothes that have not been worn for a long time that are attacked.

 • Clear all clutter from the floors (toys, books, boxes, DVDs, posters, shoes etc).